alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 On your **deployment machine**.

 + Register service accounts with the SHM by running `./Setup_SRE_KeyVault_And_Users.ps1 -configId <SRE config ID>` , where the `<SRE config ID>` is `<SHM ID><SRE ID>` for the full config file you are using.
 For example, the full config file `sre_testcsandbox_full_config` will have `<SRE config ID>` equal to `testcsandbox` .
-+ This step also creates a key vault in the SRE subscription in `Resource Groups -> RG_SRE_SECRETS -> kv-shm-<SHM ID>-sre-<SRE ID>` .
++ This step also creates a key vault in the SRE subscription in `Resource Groups -> RG_SRE_<SRE ID>_SECRETS -> kv-shm-<SHM ID>-sre-<SRE ID>` .
 Additional deployment steps will add secrets to this key vault and you will need to access some of these for some of the manual configuration steps later.

 ## :fishing_pole_and_fish: Deploy virtual network and remote desktop